bnnm/wwiser-utils/doc/NAMES.md

 ## WWNAMES CREATION TIPS
 The following are a bunch of ideas you can follow to create `wwnames.txt` in steps.
 For each step the point is to keep adding to the base `wwnames.txt` until you have more and more names.

+To recap, basic loop is: name `wwnames.txt` from one step, load all banks + use `-sl` to create a used list, and add those to a final list, keep trying steps and adding to the final list, then do a final cleanup of that.

 ### use words.txt as a base
-This is a giant dictionary of English words.
-Rename to `wwnames.txt` and use *wwiser* to create a base *wwnames-banks-(timestamp).txt* list, then rename that to `wwnames.txt` and remove the word list.
-This sometimes gives you a bunch of unusual-but-used names for free (like `Adam` and `Eve` in Nier Automata).
+This is a giant dictionary of English words: https://github.com/dwyl/english-words/.
+Download and rename to `wwnames.txt` and use *wwiser* to create a base *wwnames-banks-(timestamp).txt* list, then rename that to `wwnames.txt` and remove the word list.
+This sometimes gives you a bunch of unusual-but-used names for free (like `Adam` and `Eve` in Nier Automata), but also a bunch of false positives.

 ### add .exe strings
 Take the `.exe` and use `strings2.exe` as described before to add to the previous `wwnames.txt`.
 In multiplatform games, sometimes one version has debug strings in the `.exe` while others don't, so it's useful to add strings from all versions.